sanyal06/aws-labs-1/SAA_Lab02.md

 | SSH  | TCP  | 22  | Custom  | \<SG ID of My_WinBHSG>  |
 | SSH  | TCP  | 22  | Custom  | \<SG ID of My_LnxBHSG>  |

-If your application is reachable by the load balancer endpoint and not through visiting the IP addresses or EC2 instances in browser, you have done it well.
+If your application is reachable only through the load balancer endpoint and not through visiting the IP addresses or EC2 instances in browser, you have done it well.

 You can also now try deleting one/more server in order to verify whether the auto scaling feature is able to spin up instances in response.